castrolem/personal-site/_posts/2020-08-29-making-indie-apps.md

 ### Make it about something you love

 We constantly hear about this, if you are not passionate about it, you will quickly lose interest in it.
-I have been in this situation so many times that you would think at this point I should have a master degree in it 😂, but
+I have been in this situation so many times that you would think at this point I should have a master degree in it 😂, but it's true, doing what you love sparks joy.

 ### Being persistent is key